clbattthcmut/bkisc.com-landing-page/content/_index.md

   features_blocks:
     - icon_img: "images/icon/hacker.png"
       title: "Who we are"
-      content: 'We are students from Ho Chi Minh city University of Technology, passionated by cybersecurity.
+      content: 'We are students from Ho Chi Minh University of Technology, passionated by cybersecurity.
 Inherited the knowledge and experience of formal members of <a href="https://efiens.com/" target="_blank">Efiens</a>, we hope to push ourselves further in cybersecs and create a playground for all the students who have the same passion with us.'
-    - icon: "las la-medal"
+    - icon_img: "images/icon/capturetheflag.png"
       title: "CTF competitors"
       content: 'BKISC is an active member of <a href="https://ctftime.org/team/195811" target="_blank">CTFtime.org</a>.
 We have been participating in a huge number of competitions both nationwide and worldwide.'
-    - icon: "las la-chalkboard-teacher"
+    - icon_img: "images/icon/seminar.png"
       title: "Weekly sharing, weekly training"
       content: "We are eager to learn and share new knowledge about cybersecurity.
 Every week, the team’s members host several seminars to discuss solutions to CTF problems or relevant topics of cybersecurity."
     - icon_img: "images/icon/cryptography.png"